-According to Tradedoubler's articles of association, the board shall be composed of between five and nine members.
+According to Tradedoubler's articles of association, the board shall be composed of between four and nine members.
 The CEO is not a member of the board, but attends board meetings.

 Other employees in Tradedoubler participate in board meetings when required, for instance to present reports.
-The company's chief financial officer has during 2021 served as the secretary to the board.
+The company's chief financial officer has during 2022 served as the secretary to the board.

-During 2021, Tradedoubler's board of directors was composed until the annual general meeting on 18 May 2021 of Pascal Chevalier (chairman), Gautier Normand, Jérémy Parola, Erik Siekmann and Nils Carlsson.
+During 2022, Tradedoubler's board of directors was composed until the annual general meeting on 18 May 2022 of Pascal Chevalier (chairman), Gautier Normand, Jérémy Parola, Erik Siekmann and Nils Carlsson.

-At the AGM on 18 May 2021 all board members were re-elected.
+At the AGM on 18 May 2022 all board members were re-elected, except for Nils Carlsson who declined re-election.
 The current board is presented on page 52.

-The nomination committee for AGM 2021 considered Pascal Chevalier and Gautier Normand in their capacity as founder and senior executives of Reworld Media S.A dependent in relation to the company's major owners, but independent in relation to the company and the company management.
+The nomination committee for AGM 2022 considered Pascal Chevalier and Gautier Normand in their capacity as founder and senior executives of Reworld Media S.A dependent in relation to the company's major owners, but independent in relation to the company and the company management.
 It also considered Jérémy Parola dependent in relation to the company's major shareholders, but independent in relation to the company and the executive management.
-Other board members who held positions during 2021 were independent during their term of office in relation to the company and the company management and in relation to the company's major owners.
-The composition of board members during 2021 has therefore met the requirements imposed in relation to independence.
+Other board members who held positions during 2022 were independent during their term of office in relation to the company and the company management and in relation to the company's major owners.
+The composition of board members during 2022 has therefore met the requirements imposed in relation to independence.

 Under the Code, the board, having regard to the company's operations, development stage and circumstances, must have an appropriate composition characterised by versatility and breadth regarding the competence, experience and background of the members, and that an even distribution of gender in the board should be pursued.
-Tradedoubler's board of directors during 2021 was entirely composed of men.
+Tradedoubler's board of directors during 2022 was entirely composed of men.
 The nomination committee aims for a uniform gender distribution and had this balance in consideration in its work on a proposal for a new board of directors.